dariusz-trawicki/ml-cicd-project/README.md

 # <h1>Welcome to the home page</h1>
 ```

-Open in browser: http://18.153.68.11/predictdata (fill the form, send and get the result).
+Open in your browser: http://18.153.68.11/predictdata (fill out the form, submit it, and get the result).

 #### 6. Cleanup